ibraaps/academicProjects/README.md

 This repository showcases the projects I've developed throughout my university studies, covering a range of topics and technologies.
 Each project includes a brief overview, key objectives, and relevant code or resources.
 These projects reflect my growth in programming, problem-solving, and my passion for exploring various domains in computer science and software engineering.

-Feel free to explore and reach out if you have any questions!
+Feel free to explore and reach out if you have any questions! asd

 ## 🗂️ Project Highlights